 As you can tell I’ve had a baby every 12 months for 3 years and it is only now my postpartum recovery can really begin.
 I suffered with diastasis recti after each pregnancy and never managed to rectify it before I was pregnant again.
 Fast forward to the aftermath of Eden my separation was very severe, and I was put on the 14-week waiting list for physio.
 I was given specific exercises to support my postnatal recovery and told my recovery would take a minimum of 20 weeks.

-I was then sent a tummy support band from Lola&Lykke and began to use this right away.
+I was then sent a postpartum tummy wrap from Lola&Lykke and began to use this right away.
 With my physio looming I ensured I wore this for a minimum of 4 hours per day to give my core some strength and boy merely a week after using it my back felt so much better already.